Lanweichao/BUnit-Net/README.md

 ```bash
 $ python train.py
 ```
-More details please refer to the GitHub link: https://github.com/Lanweichao/BUnit-Net
+More details will be released later.
 ## Citation
 ```
 @ARTICLE{10275036,